dvargas2013/MainPythons/README.md

 **Time Class** - performs math based on the time since midnight
 **DayOfTheWeek** - will give you Monday,Tuesday, ... etc, according to month, day, year given
 **timer** - context manager that will time how much the block runs
+**maxtime_computation** - using an infinate generator and a online calculation method will return around maxtime seconds
 **function_time** - timeit.timeit wrapper. calculates iterations/second
 **QuickThread** - starts a thread with the function you pass on.
 ## Solver.py